hoobs-org/core/docs/api-reference.md

 ## Service Information
-This fetches basic information about the Homebridge service.
+This fetches basic information about the HOOBS service.
 Non admin users will recieve limited information.

 ```sh
 GET /